mquinodo/AutoMap/README.md

 ### Family analysis
 The script is extracting ROHs common to affected individuals and not present in healthy family members.
-It is outputing a text file containing the detected ROHs and a pdf file for graphical representation.
+It is outputting a text file containing the detected ROHs and a pdf file for graphical representation.

 It is called with bash:
 ```